The First Aspect of Close Placement of Mindfulness on the Body: The Body as Being Nonstatic, Impermanent

 Of the six types of suffering of samsara in general, the suffering of no certainty is that there is no certainty of what type of body we are going to have.
 It is the suffering of having to forsake our bodies repeatedly, of having to fit into rebirths repeatedly, and the suffering of having to change our status repeatedly from exalted to humble, from high to low.
 In one rebirth, we have a human body and in the next the body of a cockroach – this type of thing.
 In addition, it is the suffering of having no friends.
 There is nobody that we can rely on that we are always going to be with in each lifetime.

 Why?
 It’s because the body is changing from moment to moment.
 We’re going to have to change bodies over and again.
-So, we and try to recognize and distinguish this aspect of suffering of the body.
+So, we can try to recognize and distinguish this aspect of suffering of the body.
 We can’t hold onto it.
 It is going to change and we will need to have another body and another body.
 There’s no certainty in terms of what type of body we are going to have.
 We know we can’t keep the same friends and this is not very nice.

 The discriminating awareness that the body is nonstatic eliminates the distorted way of considering the body.
 This is holding what is non-static to be static and unchanging.